Labradoodle vs. Goldendoodle: What’s the Difference?

 Temperament

 The Goldendoodle is typically outgoing and eager to please.
 They love people, though they won’t necessarily be as excited as some of the other breeds on the market.
-How friendly they depend on the same genes they inherit and what their early years are like.
+How friendly they are depends on the same genes they inherit and what their early years are like.

 Preferably, you should socialize your puppy regularly, perhaps in puppy classes.
 This will help them learn to accept a wide variety of people and situations.
 Typically, these dogs can be very outgoing and friendly.
 They make good family dogs.